michaelelim/portfolio-gatsby/src/posts/careerpivot.md

 Before taking the leap, you have to ensure that your life is in order.

 In particular, you should have the following in your life:
 - 6+ months of savings
+- The proper education/credentials/network to pursue the new career
 - Grounded headspace
 - Household buy-in
 - No big ticket purchases on the horizon

 **It is important to ensure that all this is in order, or you may lose everything in pursuit of your new career.**

-As in every decision you make, do not make any rash decisions!
-It is entirely possible that your lack of finding a job is out of your control.
-Perhaps there's a terrible disease called COVID, that is making a job market especially tough?

-Most importantly, you have to build resiliency to draughts.
+As in every decision you make, do not make a career change with fully weighing the pros and cons!
+There are risks with finding a new career, and unless you already have the job lined up, you may not be able to slide right into the new field.

-Have someone you can get advice from, whether it's family, a friend, or a mentor.
+Talk to people that you trust whether it's family, a friend, or a mentor.
-Take a mental break, because it can be daunting to think about finding a job at every waking moment.
-Finally, always believe in yourself.
-Once you stop believing, you can't put your best foot forward, and you will make the job hunt even more difficult.
+Otherwise, get professional advice prior to proceeding.

+As per everything you do, you need to think positively.
+Once you stop believing in yourself, there is no way that you should make a life-altering move like a career change until you can get back in a positive headspace.

-Good luck, and be resilient!
+Good luck, and be safe!